First take the rice flour and gram flour in a bowl.

 Serve chakli plain as a snack with some masala chai.

-I have not made them spicy.
 To make the chakli spicy, you add more red chili powder or even garlic-green chili paste.